yaragirodev/VitaShelf/README.md

-# VitaShell
+# VitaShelf

-VitaShell is an alternative replacement of the PS Vita's LiveArea.
+VitaShelf (fork) is an alternative replacement of the PS Vita's LiveArea.
 It offers you a file manager, package installer, built-in FTP and much more.
 This homebrew was an entry of the Revitalize PS Vita homebrew competition and won the first prize.
 HENkaku's molecularShell is also based on VitaShell.

 ## Changelog